jquanC/TencentOpenSourceRb/task3/SM2KeyPairBC/task3_report/task3_report.md

 ### Conclusion

 - From the test data, the mongMult takes the longest time.
 This is because it does point_add and point_double when processing each bit of *n*.
 Doing this makes it take longer, but the benefit is that the Montgomery ladder is resistant to power attacks or timing attacks in Sideway Attack.
-- Itera_Mult and recurMult have similar time costs.
+- IteraMult and recurMult have similar time costs.
 This is as expected, they are  implemented in a different way but same in the theory.

 - The time overhead of the 4bit_wnw_Mult is smaller than the bc_Mult.
 The possible reason is that BC has done a lot of security checks in the implementation.
 - Different curves and different private keys will bring about differences in execution speed.
 But this difference shows consistency across different testing algorithms.